 The other lookalike, badged as a 'Columbia', is believed to be a Dutch Sparta.
 It has the separating mechanism and the separate handlebars of the first generation Spacemaster, but bigger wheels.
 (Thanks to the Folding Society)

 I hope you've enjoyed this little treatise on Trusty's contribution to the world of separable bikes.
 However, I cannot close without giving due mention to the one and only celebrity Trusty.
 Yes, the maker of the Spacemaster did have its 15 minutes of fame, but it had to wait until May 2007, when the late Princess Diana's childhood bike went under the hammer.
 The red Trusty 'Tracker', a Raleigh Chopper-style bike, sold for £1200.
 It now lives in the House On The Hill Toy Museum in Stansted, Essex.
-If only the little Trusty firm had had some idea, in those far off days, they they would one day enjoy such royal patronage…
+If only the little Trusty firm had had some idea, in those far off days, that they enjoyed such royal patronage…